 A sales process is a framework that reps use to move each prospect from a first-stage lead to a closed buyer.
 It’s the practice of following a repeatable, consistent set of steps that help reps perform at their best.
 A well-established sales process enables measurable success and simplifies otherwise complex purchasing experiences.

-Since 77% of B2B customers say their latest purchase experience was extremely complex or difficult, a smooth, consistent sales process that eliminates arduous steps can become a team’s competitive advantage.
 The right process ensures that your reps are following best practices, working as efficiently as possible, and optimizing their time.
 Because most reps spend only a third of their time actually selling, defining and leveraging a strong sales process is crucial for maximizing their productivity and performance.

 Before we dive into the steps of a sales process, let’s first take a look at how it differs from both your sales cycle and your sales funnel: